I have used ergometer bikes during the winter months for many years to optimize interval sessions and training load for my cyclists.

-Power meters sparked a new craze among cyclists in the early 1990s and are still very popular among riders in 2011.
-The SRM crank system was the only power meter system in the beginning but now there are several alternatives.
+Power meters sparked a new craze among cyclists in the early 1990s and were still very popular among riders in 2011.
+The SRM crank system was initially the only power meter system, but now there are several alternatives.

-But power meters are extremely expensive so in the winter months there is a brilliant alternative if you do not have the budget to splash out…
+But power meters are costly, so there is a brilliant alternative in the winter months if you do not have the budget to splash out.

 The ergometer alternative

-About 10 years ago indoor training was the only part of the season that was based on power meter training principles.
+About ten years ago, winter was the only part of the year I used power meter training principles.

-The rest of my training strategy was based on perceived exertion and heart rate monitor training.
-It’s clear that my training programs were more successful during these winter periods compared to the summer.
+My training strategy was based on perceived exertion and heart rate monitor training.
+As a result, my training programs were more successful during these winter periods compared to the summer.
 The reason?
 The intervals were better and had a more individual and tailored fit.

 That is one of the reasons April has always been the best month for most of the riders I have trained.
 It has been easier for me to monitor their progress and individually tailor their training load using power outputs from the ergometer bikes.

 Ergometer bikes are also great for performance tests.
 I have always believed in this since my early days as a coach.
-Testing my riders’ performance in this way means I can optimize their training programs based on my empiric data stream.
+Testing my riders’ performance in this way means optimizing their training programs based on my empiric data stream.

-It is often impossible to take any records or digital files from ergometer bikes but they are still a really splendid tool for performance testing and interval purposes.
+It is often impossible to take any records or digital files from ergometer bikes, but they are still a splendid tool for performance testing and interval purposes.